JavaScriptMN/JavaScriptMN/Template-Email-SpeakerDayBefore.md

 <!-- NOTE: this is a template, please edit a copy before pasting into email :)  -->
 Dear [Speaker name],

-We're thrilled you're going to be presenting at tomorrow's JavaScript.MN Meetup.
+We're thrilled you're going to be presenting at tomorrow's JavaScript Minnesota Meetup.
 We wanted to reach out again ahead of tomorrow's event with a little more on the logistics.

 Arrival: Feel free to arrive at the venue any time between 5:30 and 6pm.
 [Organizer(s) chosen for speaker contact] will be on site to make sure you get in and help you get set up.